Pasta with zucchini and tomatoes

 TOMATOES AND ZUCCHINI

-• Cut the tomatoes in half, and dice onion and zucchini.
-If zucchini is large, cut it lengthwise, than cut each half into three long batons.
-Then slice off the seeds from each baton and cut it into ½-inch cubes.
+• Cut the tomatoes in half, and dice the onion and zucchini.
+If the zucchini is large, cut it lengthwise.
+Then, cut each half into three long batons.
+Slice off the seeds from each baton and cut them into ½-inch cubes.

 • Heat the olive oil over medium heat in a large non-stick sauté pan.
 Add the red onions and cook, stirring frequently, until very soft and pale purple in color, 5-6 minutes.
 Do not brown.

-• Add the zucchini, chili flakes, about ¼ tsp of salt and freshly ground black pepper.
-Give a good stir and cook over medium-high heat for about 10 minutes or until the zucchini are cooked but still crisp, not mushy.
+• Add the zucchini, chili flakes, about ¼ tsp of salt, and freshly ground black pepper.
+Give it a good stir and cook over medium-high heat for about 10 minutes, or until the zucchini are cooked but still crisp, not mushy.

-• Add the tomatoes, stir and cook until the skins burst and the tomatoes begin to release their juices, about 4 minutes.
+• Add the tomatoes, stir, and cook until the skins burst and the tomatoes begin to release their juices, for about 4 minutes.
 Taste and adjust the seasoning according to your taste.

-• Add pasta and parsley to the pan and toss gently to combine.
-Add a touch of pasta cooking water if the pasta dries out (you don't need all of it, but use just as much as you need to keep everything moist and juicy).
+• Add the pasta and parsley to the pan and toss gently to combine.
+If the pasta dries out, add a touch of pasta cooking water (you don't need all of it, but use just as much as you need to keep everything moist and juicy).

-• Remove from the stove and serve immediately with a drizzle of extra virgin olive oil, black pepper and garnished with fresh parsley and parmesan cheese, if you wish.
+• Remove from the stove and serve immediately with a drizzle of extra virgin olive oil and black pepper, garnished with fresh parsley and parmesan cheese, if desired.
+Enjoy!

 Notes

-Reheating – Pasta dries out when refrigerated overnight.
-For the best results, reserve about 1/4 cup of pasta cooking water and add when reheating, make sure to add some to the pasta and toss well until moist.
+Reheating: Pasta dries out when refrigerated overnight.
+For the best results, reserve about 1/4 cup of pasta cooking water and add some to the pasta when reheating, tossing well until moist.

 You can gently reheat in a non-stick pan over medium-low heat or in the microwave.